nus-cs2030/1718-s2/docs/lec2.md

 and the code still compiles!

-Not all programming languages that support OO supports interface.
+Not all programming languages that support classes support interface.
 Javascript and Python, for instance, does not support similar concepts.

 ## Interface as Types

-In Java, interface is a type.
+In Java, an interface is a type.
 What this means is that:

 - We can declare a variable with an interface type, such as:
 ```Java